otrv4/otrv4/architecture-decisions/007-query-messages.md

     this issue).
 Because a new AKE behaves exactly like a normal key rotation, there is no loss of messages.

-  * **Provide device mobility**: If Alice is in an OTR conversation with Bob, all she needs to do in order to continue the conversation in another device is to login to another device and send a new Query Message by choosing to "start an OTR conversation".
+  * **Provide client mobility**: If Alice is in an OTR conversation with Bob, all she needs to do in order to continue the conversation in another client is to login to another client and send a new Query Message by choosing to "start an OTR conversation".
 Instance tags are another essential part of this.